siavash-1/physics-calculator/README.md

 # physics-calculator
-simple app to calculate height
+simple app to calculate height using pyqt5